-Influencer of the year TOP 5 NOMINEES - Vote Now!
+Influencer of the year winner

 After many years in the public and community sectors, John Perry has made significant contributions to the third sector through employment initiatives and social enterprises around Australia.
 John is the Principal of the Perry Group where he focuses on providing employment opportunities to those experiencing difficulties in obtaining a job.
 In 2019, John was awarded an Order of Australia Medal, OAM, for his contribution to the community through long term involvement in activities and organisations that make a difference to the lives of people through such employment and economic development initiatives.
 John also has a long history of Board membership of not-for-profit organisations.
 In 2021, John was further recognised through the awarding of a “Life Fellow of the National Employment Services Association” for his contribution to the employment services industry.
 Currently, John is Settlement Services International (SSI) Group’s Employment Facilitator for the Federal Government’s Local Jobs Program in the Wivenhoe Region developing employment solutions at a local level to support the Australian community back to work.